otrv4/otrv4/otrv4.md

       for future messages.
     * Reply with an Auth-R message.
     * Transition to the `WAITING_AUTH_I` state.

+Note that in this case delayed messages from a previous session can potentially be received after the new DAKE has been established (in `ENCRYPTED_STATE`).
+For recommendations on how to handle this, check the 'OTRv4 recommendations for implementations' repository.

 Otherwise:
    * Ignore the message.